farhad-dalirani/ROS_Basler_Camera_Stereo_High_Frame_Rate/README.md

 2 Then, according to its README file install the `Pylon Viewer`.

 3- Make sure you do the `USB3 Vision cameras` part in the README file.
-If you face error related to grub2-config, go to the file that it mentions the error occure, then change grub2 to grub.
+If you face error related to grub2-config, go to the file that it mentions the error occures, then change grub2 to grub.

 4- Then go to (pylon ROS package)[https://github.com/basler/pylon-ros-camera] on github and install it accoding to its instructions.